Byron Writers Festival 2025

 Our third Matriarchs panelist is Nardi Simpson, a Yuwaalaraay writer, musician, composer and performer from the freshwater plains of north west New South Wales.
 A founding member of Indigenous duo Stiff Gins, Nardi has performed nationally and internationally for over two decades.
 She has also composed works for the Sydney Symphony Orchestra, Sydney Philharmonia choirs, Canberra Symphony Orchestra, and Sydney Chamber Orchestra.

 Her debut novel Song of the Crocodile (2020) won the ALS gold Medal and the University of Queensland Fiction Book Award in 2021.
-Her second novel, The Belburd, tells tales of Sydney where she was born and lives.
-In an interview in The Guardian she said;
+Her second novel, The Belburd, tells tales of Sydney where she was born and lives using as inspiration the daughter of Barangaroo and Bennelong who died a few months after being born.
+There is an Eel Mother who features prominently in the book.
+She is a creation being to behold in prose full of dynamism, spreading sprites among human mothers since deep time as her matrilineal duty.
+Together we will explore mother figures and the ways that women hold family narratives.

-On the opening day of the Festival I host a panel on Writing Biography.
-Max Dupain, Annette Kellerman and Beatrice Faust are the focus of our panelists Judith Brett,
+Max Dupain, Annette Kellerman and Beatrice Faust are the focus of our panelists Judith Brett, Helen Ennis and Grantlee Kieza

 'The pioneering political psychologist, Harold Lasswell, said of political activists that they try to solve for others what they cannot solve for themselves.There was nothing Faust could do about her mother’s death, but she could agitate to ensure other children were not born unwanted, as she felt herself to be.
 Repealing the laws that made abortion illegal, together with better sex education and easily available contraception, were her core political missions.'